-If you have Critical Illness Cover, we automatically include Additional Conditions Cover.
-You can choose whether to add Standard Children's Critical Illness Cover or Enhanced Children's Critical Illness Cover or no cover for children.
-If you choose Enhanced Children's Critical Illness Cover you'll automatically have cover for pregnancy complications as an additional condition.
-Standard Children's Critical Illness Cover doesn't include cover for additional conditions.
+You can also choose whether to have no cover for children or insure your children by including either Standard Children's Critical Illness Cover or Enhanced Children's Critical Illness Cover.
+If you choose Standard Children's Critical Illness Cover, they'll be covered for the same list of critical illnesses as you, but Additional Conditions Cover isn't included in Standard Children's Critical Illness Cover.